 Most people feel little or no pain during or after cataract surgery.
 You’ll receive a topical anesthetic (eye drops) to numb your eye during the surgery.
 Shortly after surgery, your eye may feel gritty or slightly tender, but over-the-counter pain medicine should improve this.

 Who needs cataract surgery?

-You may need cataract surgery if cataracts are causing vision problems that interfere with your activities, like driving or reading.
+You may need surgery if cataracts in one or both eyes are causing vision problems that interfere with your usual activities.

-Your provider also may need to remove a cataract to see the back of your eye and help manage other eye conditions, such as:
+Your eye care specialist may also recommend cataract surgery if they need to see the back of your eye to manage other eye conditions like: